What You Need To Do Now To Save On Expensive Repairs Later

 Check the exterior of your home as the cold weather sets in to make sure you won't have unexpected problems that could arise during the winter.

-• Seal Cracks and Joints
+- Seal Cracks and Joints

 Inspect the entire exterior of your home.
 Seal all holes and openings that you find where warm air could escape from your home or water could penetrate inside.
-Make sure there are no places where rodents, insects or birds can get inside and form a nest.
+Make sure there are no places where rodents, insects or birds can get inside and form a nest. - Inspect the Roof

-Have your roof inspected for any damage or loose shingles before you have a leak.
+Have your roof inspected for any damage or loose shingles before you have a leak. - Inspect and Seal the Skylights

-Skylights should be regularly inspected for damage or leaks, and should be caulked or sealed as necessary.
+Skylights should be regularly inspected for damage or leaks, and should be caulked or sealed as necessary. - Protect Your Outdoor Furniture

-Cover your outdoor furniture or place it in your garage or shed so that the winter weather does not damage it.
+Cover your outdoor furniture or place it in your garage or shed so that the winter weather does not damage it. - Extend the Downspouts

 Make sure the downspouts extend away from your house by at least 5 feet.
-That way, when the snow melts the water will not flow into the foundation of your home.
+That way, when the snow melts the water will not flow into the foundation of your home. - Clean and Inspect the Gutters and Drains

 Clean all the debris out of your gutters and drains and make sure nothing is loose or in poor condition.
 If clogged, ice dams can form in the gutters and that will prevent your draining system from working as it should.
 Ice dams can lead to water leaking inside your home which can cause significant and costly damage.